The romance of in-store shopping isn’t gone just yet.

 According to Forbes Insights, customers conduct research online, but they prefer to make their purchases in a physical shop.
 This allows them to see and try the actual products, talk to representatives face-to-face, and pick up their items immediately.

-As a result, brands have an opportunity to make in-store shopping more enjoyable and convenient by using social media to engage customers before, during, and after they buy.
+As a result, brands have an opportunity to make in-store shopping more enjoyable and convenient by using customer social media engagement before, during, and after they purchase.

-Here’s how three leading retailers do just that.
+Here’s how three leading retailers use social media engagement.

 With over 15 million followers on Facebook, Sephora needed a way to bridge the gap between its social audience and retail locations.
 And the makeup brand found it by launching Sephora Assistant, a Facebook Messenger app.
 The app allows customers to book in-store makeovers in seconds – without having to make a call, send an email, or visit the Sephora website.